Last reviewed on 7th September 2023 by Martin Alexander (Mortgage Advisor)

-Investment in student buy to let is booming and it’s no surprise.
-With the Bank of England base rate still relatively low, there’s some great buy to let deals available.
-Whilst savings in the bank are gaining paltry returns, buy to let investors are cashing in and some are earning over a 10% yield by letting to students.
+Investment in student buy to let is popular and it’s no surprise.
+Even with the Bank of England base rate increasing, there are still some great buy to let deals available.
+While savings in the bank are gaining small returns, buy to let investors are cashing in and some are earning over a 10% yield by letting to students.

-Rent from a property can provide a long term income stream.
+Rent from a property can provide a long-term income.
 Many landlords decide on an HMO model where a number of students share a single property.
 Rather than charging rent for the entire property, students pay rent for each room, which can soon add up.

-Like all property investment, it all starts with getting the right mortgage.
+A great property investment starts with the right mortgage.
 After all, you’re in this to make money!
 With thousands of buy to let deals to choose from, how can you be sure you’re getting the very best mortgage possible?
 Well, now you can.

 What is a student buy to let mortgage?

-A student buy to let mortgage is a loan used to purchase a property which is then let to students.
-Student buy to let mortgages are popular with landlords aiming to maximise their rental income.
-Landlords are able to do this as a student home is typically set up as a house in multiple occupation (HMO).
+A student buy to let mortgage is a loan used to purchase a property that is then let to students.
+This mortgage type is popular with landlords aiming to maximise their rental income.
+Landlords are able to do this as a student home is typically set up as an HMO (house in multiple occupation).

-There is a wide spectrum of mortgage types to choose from when investing in student accommodation.
-For instance, you may want to purchase a regular property which you can then convert into an HMO.
-This can often involve restricting the internal aspect of the property so that you can maximise the number of rooms you can offer to students.
-On the other hand, you may want to purchase purpose-built accommodation which is already suited for students such as flats.
-Depending on the type of student property you’re purchasing, you may be better suited to a particular type of buy to let mortgage.
+There are a wide variety of mortgage types to choose from when investing in student accommodation.
+For instance, you may wish to purchase a regular property which you can then convert into an HMO.
+This can involve restructuring the internal aspect of the property so that you can maximise the number of rooms you can offer to students.

+In comparison, you may want to purchase purpose-built accommodation which is already suited for students such as flats or an apartment block.
+Depending on the type of student property you’re after, you may be better suited to a particular type of buy to let mortgage.
 This is where landlords can often go wrong as they’ll take out a mortgage that isn’t the most suitable.

 How to get a buy to let mortgage for a student property